RAM prices are at historic lows. But it hasn’t always been that way.

 This is a difficult question to answer in the PC market as there always seems to be something new and exciting just over the horizon.
-While you should probably wait for AMD’s Ryzen 3000 CPUs, RX 5700 GPUs, and Nvidia’s rumored RTX Super cards before buying a new PC in 2019, you may not want to hang around on RAM for too long.
+While you should probably wait for AMD’s Ryzen 3000 CPUs, RX 5700 GPUs, and Nvidia’s rumored RTX Super cards before buying a new PC in 2019, you may not want to hang around on

 “We don’t see the current low price of memory being the new normal,” Ben Miles of Chillblast said.
 “As profits fall in DRAM due to abundance, factories switch focus back to flash, so we can expect peak demand in Q4 to see rising prices once again.”